Emanuele Castellano

 The Palladian architecture (from the name of Andrea Palladio, architect creator of this kind of construction and of some of the most important residences) is distinguished by elegance and purity of form.
 The houses, places of leisure and entertainment of the nobles of the time, are all crowned by extensive gardens decorated with plants that create symmetrical patterns and various species of local flowers.
 Walking in springtime among these wonders takes you back in time, in the quiet of these places surrounded by nature.

-13. Where to go in spring in Italy: Emilia Romagna among mosaics, towers and castles
+13. Spring in the cities of art in Emilia Romagna: mosaics, towers and castles

 Where to go in spring in Italy: Bologna, Emilia Romagna

-A spring travel idea suitable for art lovers is definitely a small tour among the historic cities of Ravenna, Bologna and Ferrara.
-The three centers of Emilia Romagna are more or less one hour away from each other by car, but they are also well connected by public transportation and easily reachable.
-This season is perfect to visit these famous cities of art, the mild climate is ideal for walking quietly among the streets and charming views of the typical brick architecture.
+A spring travel idea suitable for art lovers is definitely a small tour among the historic cities of Ravenna, Bologna and Ferrara, prominent artistic places in Emilia Romagna more or less one hour away from each other by car, but also well connected by public transport.

 Ravenna, the ancient capital of the Western Roman Empire, still bears the traces of its important past: the Byzantine mosaics of the Basilica of San Vitale, the church of Sant'Apollinare Nuovo and Sant'Apollinare in Classe (located outside the city in the harbor area) and those of the Mausoleum of Galla Placidia are among the most beautiful works of art to be admired in the region.